 Further help with practical and financial support

-- Maggie’s Centre - You can get confidential advice about benefits you may be entitled to by contacting a Maggie’s Benefits Advisor at your local Maggie’s Centre or online.
+- Maggie’s Centres - You can get confidential advice about benefits you may be entitled to by contacting a Maggie’s Benefits Advisor at your local Maggie’s Centre or online.

 - Macmillan Cancer Support - A Macmillan benefits adviser can offer specialist advice including information on beneﬁts, insurance, tax credits, grants and loans.
 Visit the website or call 0808 808 00 00 (Monday to Friday, 9am–8pm).

-- Citizens Advice Bureau - The Citizens Advice Bureau provides free independent and conﬁdential advice online and in over 3500 locations in the UK.
+- Citizens Advice - Citizens Advice provides free independent and conﬁdential advice online and in over 3500 locations in the UK.

 Find out more

 For younger women

 - How will treatment affect me?

 - Body image and sexuality

 This content is primarily taken from A younger woman's guide to ovarian cancer.